-- High employment but evidence of the labour market becoming less tight. - Resident PAYE employment decreased by approximately 1,700 over the last quarter (subject to revision) but still 3,300 higher than a year ago. - Faster decrease in monthly PAYE employment growth than in quarterly employment growth. - Nationally, latest quarter data points to labour force growing, while vacancies edging down although remain high, suggesting some slack in the economy.
+- High employment but evidence of the labour market becoming less tight. - Resident PAYE employment decreased by approximately 1,700 over the last quarter (subject to revision) but still 3,300 higher than a year ago. - Faster decrease in monthly PAYE employment growth than in quarterly employment growth. - Nationally, latest quarter data points to labour force growing, while vacancies edging down although remain high, suggesting some slack in the economy. - Major policy issue for the economy > Labour Supply and persistent Skills-Mismatch over medium-to-long term.

-PAYE employee growth (annual % change) Enterprise M3
+PAYE employee growth (annual % change)